You are seeing this page because you are using an unsupported browser.

 We are delighted that London Stansted continues to play an ever-increasing role in the local community through our charitable actions.
-Last year, we funded 100 local community group initiatives with £140,052.
+This year, we have funded 100 local community group initiatives with £140,052.
 This has been donated through two categories of funding: the Stansted Airport Passenger Community Fund and the Stansted Airport Community Trust.

 The Stansted Airport Passenger Community Fund donates money to local causes within a 20-mile radius of the airport.
 The money donated by the committee is raised from the unwanted foreign currency of passengers and staff, which is collected in the terminal.
-Consideration is given to requests from sports clubs, pre-schools and nurseries, junior sports clubs, Brownies, Guides, clubs, and other local charities.
+Consideration is given to requests from sports clubs, pre-schools and nurseries, junior sports clubs, Brownies, Guides, clubs and other local charities.

 In December, the Essex Wildlife Trust was awarded £1000 towards the Rockell’s Wood Restoration Project.
 The project is in an ancient wood near Duddenhoe End and is the last woodland west of the M11 still to contain a population of Oxlips, a nationally scarce wildflower.
 The flowers are being threatened by the increase in the deer population, and the money donated is being used to fund temporary fencing that protects them.